DMeville/Volumetric-Occlusion-Mask-SRP/Assets/readme.txt

 Occluder objects need a convex closed mesh rendered on them, and a Occluder behaviour on them.

 Access the global shader texture _CustomOcclusionMask to use the mask in an objects shader (to mask it's colour or whatever) or use the incldued CustomOcclusionMask.Asset Amplify Shader Function with ASE.
+Amplify Shader Editor 1.5.3 seems to not render shadows on custom LWRP shaders.
+To fix this open the shader in the shader graph, and under the Pass tab on the left bar, and an Additional Pragma "multi_compile _ _SHADOWS_ENABLED" without quotes and save.

 There is also an included ShowOcclusionDepth post process that shows the mask